felipe-coletti/age-calculator/README.md

 # age_calculator
-A simple algorithm for calculating a person's age precisely.
+A simple algorithm made 100% in python to calculate the person's age and example of how to use it.